 ___ Wall calendar.
 A calendar in your kitchen, online, or on your mobile phone can help you keep track of important events like big tests, sports practices, rehearsals, and other school happenings.

 ___ Clothing essentials.
 Take a look in your children's closets and make a list of items that they need.
 Buy only the essentials.
 Kids’ fashion tastes tend to change in response to what other kids are wearing.
-It's better to take your child clothes shopping a week or two after school begins.
+Unless your child wears a uniform, it's better to take your child clothes shopping a week or two after school begins.
 One hint: It's a good idea to let your children choose their outfits for the first day of school.

 ___ Shoes.
-Start your child’s school year off with at least one sturdy pair of shoes.
+Start your child’s school year off with at least one sturdy pair of shoes that fit well.
 If the school day includes PE, make sure your children have good gym shoes too.

 ___ Backpack.
 Look for a pack that is not too heavy or too big for your child.
 It should have padding on the straps and back.

 ___ Lunch box.
 If your children bring their own lunch to school, let them pick out a new lunch box.
 That can get them excited for the first day.